-Regulation of Insurance Intermediaries (保險中介人的規管) Under the current self-regulatory regime, insurance intermediaries are required to be registered with and be regulated by one of the three self-regulatory organisations ('SROs'), namely the Insurance Agents Registration Board (IARB), the Hong Kong Confederation of Insurance Brokers (CIB) and the Professional Insurance Brokers Association (PIBA).
-The Insurance Authority established under the Insurance Companies (Amendment) Ordinance 2015 will eventually take over the regulation of insurance intermediaries from the SROs through a statutory licensing regime in the next stage.
+Regulation of Insurance Intermediaries (保險中介人的規管) Under the now-defunct self-regulatory regime, insurance intermediaries are required to be registered with and be regulated by one of the three former self-regulatory organisations ('SROs'), namely the Insurance Agents Registration Board (IARB), the Hong Kong Confederation of Insurance Brokers (CIB) and the Professional Insurance Brokers Association (PIBA).
+The Insurance Authority established under the Insurance Companies (Amendment) Ordinance 2015 took over the regulation of insurance intermediaries on 23 September 2019 from the SROs through a statutory licensing regime.

-Reinstatement (Property insurance) (恢復原狀(財產保險)) As a method of providing an indemnity, it means the restoration of the insured property to the condition it was in immediately before its destruction or damage.
+Reinstatement (Property insurance)(恢復原狀(財產保險)) As a method of providing an indemnity, it means the restoration of the insured property to the condition it was in immediately before its destruction or damage.
 3.4.4(d)